 Electronic Monitoring of Endangered Smalltooth Sawfish Bycatch in the Florida Pink Shrimp Fishery

 Smalltooth sawfish are large fish within the shark family.
-They are slowing growing, long living, and do not reproduce rapidly.
+They are slow growing, long living, and do not reproduce rapidly.
 They once ranged throughout the tropical and subtropical waters of the Atlantic Ocean, but their range has declined dramatically due to fishing, habitat loss, overexploitation, and most recently toxic algae blooms.
 They were listed under the Endangered Species Act in 2003, and a federal recovery plan was published in 2009.

 While there has never been a large-scale directed fishery, smalltooth sawfish become easily entangled in fishing gear (gill nets, otter trawls, trammel nets, and seines), often resulting in serious injury or death.
 The long, toothed rostrum of the smalltooth sawfish easily entangles in the webbing of various nets, including otter trawls.